Why are energy prices so high? Are they still going up?

 By Les Roberts, Senior Content Manager

-And while a price cap has been in place for households since 2019, there isn’t one (and there never has been).
+And while a price cap has been in place for households since 2019, there isn’t one (and there never has been) for businesses.
 Instead, the government introduced a couple of discount schemes.
 The first was the Energy Bill Relief Scheme.
 This ran for six months from October 1, 2022.

 As a business owner and householder, there are two things you need to consider:

-1. The energy price cap will increase by £94 from January 1, 2024 - up from £1,834 to £1,928 per year.
+1. From October 1, 2024, to December 31, 2024, the energy price cap is set at £1,717 per year.
+This is up from £1,568 per year.
+It suggests energy prices are rising again.
 But remember, it's the unit rates that are capped, not the final bill.
-If you use more energy than the average household, you'll pay more than the cap level.
+If you use more energy than the average household paying a dual fuel tariff by Direct Debit, you'll pay more than the cap level.

 2. There is no price cap on business energy.
-Although business energy rates might be falling, prices aren’t capped and government support has been cut considerably since April 1.
+Although business energy rates might have fallen, prices aren’t capped and there is no government support.

-Energy prices rocketed as we entered the second half of 2022.
-But a relatively mild winter across the UK and much of Europe, coupled with the energy-saving efforts of homes and businesses worried by the prospect of unaffordable energy bills, helped to cut demand and caused a drop in prices across 2023.
+But before the market calmed, wholesale energy prices rose by more than 500% year-on-year, between August 2021 and August 2022.
+A relatively mild winter across the UK and much of Europe, coupled with the energy-saving efforts of homes and businesses worried by the prospect of unaffordable energy bills, helped to cut demand and caused a drop in prices across 2023.

-The energy market has also calmed down a bit after the shocks of Russia's invasion of Ukraine, the closure of Nord Stream 1, and other infrastructure issues that saw prices rocket.
-This has been helped by European countries cutting their reliance on Russian gas by filling storage facilities with liquified natural gas from across the globe.
+The energy market was also hit by the shocks of Russia's invasion of Ukraine, the closure of Nord Stream 1, and other infrastructure issues.
+These events had a huge impact on prices, but this was lessened when European countries cut their reliance on Russian gas by filling storage facilities with liquified natural gas from across the globe.

-Prices continued to fall as demand naturally decreased across spring and summer, but they're still around twice as much as they were at the start of 2021.
+Prices continued to fall across 2023 but have been steadily increasing across 2024.
+And even though prices have fallen, they're still around 50% higher than at the start of 2021.
 Wholesale prices are still higher than pre-pandemic levels, and the experts at Cornwall Insight, energy market intelligence analysts, have suggested that prices might not return to pre-pandemic levels this decade.

 Alex Staker, Head of Commercial Operations at Bionic, explains why these price drops aren't always passed on to customers: "It's to do with the way energy is bought and sold and the risk associated with this process.
 To be able to offer fixed rates, energy suppliers need to buy power in advance of selling it to customers.
 This means the rates at which they have bought wholesale energy to sell today might differ from the current wholesale rates.